schulzch/BinocularVis/README.md

 BinocularVis is a [data cleansing](https://en.wikipedia.org/wiki/Data_cleansing) tool for low-level time-varying data.

-Note: This is a (quite hacky, here and there) research prototype.
+Note: This is a research prototype.
+The graph editing has been replaced with hard coded graphs (see `mainwindow.cpp`) due to licensing issues.
 If you're interested in using it, please contact me.

 ## Building